pachterlab/seqspec/docs/SPECIFICATION.md

 - `sequence_spec`: The spec for the sequencer, an array of Read objects.
 - `library_spec`: The spec for the assay, an array of Region objects.

+For the library_protocol, library_kit, sequence_protocol, sequence_kit, their values can be specified as a list, one element per modality.
+If all modalities defined in the spec use the same protocol/kit, then only one string is needed.

 Example:

 ```yaml